pudly/schmopera-hugo/content/articles/oksana-g-its-so-out-of-this-world-and-yet-so-realistic.md

 date = "2017-05-16T10:27:00-04:00"
 lastmod = "2017-05-16T13:10:00-04:00"
 publishDate = "2017-05-16T12:37:00-04:00"
-short_description = "\"This is very common, and I have heard lots of stories like this,\" she says.
+short_description = "&quot;This is very common, and I have heard lots of stories like this,&quot; she says.
 Economic desperation, and a certain level of naïveté can make it quite simple for recruiters to entice young women with the promise of decently paying work.
-Gennadi grew up in the Ukraine, and she is of a similar age to Oksana herself. \"I understand this desperate desire to improve your life.\"" slug = "oksana-g-its-so-out-of-this-world-and-yet-so-realistic" title = "Oksana G.: &quot;It&#039;s so out of this world, and yet so realistic.&quot;"
+Gennadi grew up in the Ukraine, and she is of a similar age to Oksana herself. &quot;I understand this desperate desire to improve your life.&quot;" slug = "oksana-g-its-so-out-of-this-world-and-yet-so-realistic" title = "Oksana G.: &quot;It&#039;s so out of this world, and yet so realistic.&quot;"
 +++